CopernicaMarketingSoftware/Documentation/Publisher/en/campaign-tutorial-profile-enrichment.md

-# Follow-up tutorial: Profile enrichment
+# Campaign tutorial: Profile enrichment

 Profiles can be enriched with information you gather from your mailings.
 What links a user views and what purchases they make can indicate what